In coronavirus-hit Mexico, many women are ‘determined to not have babies’

 But as the data trickle in, one state after another has reported the opposite tendency.
-Births in Mexico dropped 11 percent in the first six months of this year compared with the same period in 2020, according to preliminary Health Ministry data.
+Births in Mexico dropped 11 percent in the first six months of 2021 compared with the same period a year earlier, according to preliminary Health Ministry data.
 García Díaz, who is in charge of maternal health for Zacatecas, looked at her state’s annual statistics in November and was startled.
 There were 5,000 fewer newborns.

 “I had never seen anything like this,” the doctor said.

 As demographers attempt to quantify the effects of the pandemic, they’re finding more short-term baby busts than booms — at least, so far.
-The United Nations Population Fund initially predicted as many as 7 million additional, unplanned pregnancies in developing countries, if lengthy lockdowns impeded access to birth control.
+The U.N.
+Population Fund initially predicted as many as 7 million additional unplanned pregnancies in developing countries, if lengthy lockdowns impeded access to birth control.
 Yet in a recent study of 15 such countries, the agency found that only two saw more births: Bhutan and Bangladesh.

 “Economic insecurity and fears of covid are indeed [causing] a profound undermining of people’s hopes and expectations and plans for the future,” said Rachel Snow, a senior U.N. population official.
 “This may be much more universal than we anticipated.”

 Officials caution that it’s too early to say whether there has been a global decline in births.
 Data is scarce in the world’s poorest countries, where births may have risen.
-And even middle-income countries with decent health data systems, such as Mexico’s, face delays in gathering birth statistics, so the numbers could change somewhat.
+And even middle-income countries with decent health data systems, such as Mexico, face delays in gathering birth statistics, so the numbers could change somewhat.

 It’s also unclear whether the health crisis will have a long-term impact on fertility.
 In many wealthy countries, including the United States, births plunged in late 2020 and early 2021, when the earliest “pandemic pregnancies” came to term.
 But they quickly bounced back to pre-covid levels.

 Health professionals are still studying why births in many areas dipped more than expected.
 In Mexico, some health departments managed to maintain family planning programs despite the immense strain on the medical system.
-The number of weddings plummeted, leading some couples to postpone childbirth.
+The number of weddings plummeted, leading some couples to postpone starting a family.
 Lockdowns might have kept adolescents from socializing.
 A shift to longer-acting contraceptives, already underway before the pandemic, might have been a factor.
 Health professionals and women’s advocates also point to growing attention to birth control in a country where half of pregnancies had previously been unplanned.

 “Women are aware,” said García Díaz, “and they’re determined to not have babies, for the moment.”